 We work with pediatric specialists, neurologists, life care planners, and other experts to document your child's injuries fully — including the long-term costs that insurance companies routinely try to exclude from settlements.

 We negotiate aggressively with insurance carriers and defense counsel.
 If a fair settlement cannot be reached, we take the case to trial.
 All minor settlements in Missouri require court approval — we handle that process to ensure funds are properly protected for your child's benefit.
-See also: personal injury practice overview.
+In cases involving a child's death, see our page on wrongful death claims for minors.

 Bur Oak Injury Law serves families across central Missouri — including Columbia, Jefferson City, Moberly, Sedalia, Fulton, Mexico, Boonville, and the surrounding communities.
 We represent children injured in accidents, through medical negligence, at schools and daycares, and in any circumstance where another party's failure to act reasonably caused preventable harm.